AhsanBilal7/End-to-End-DL-Project/README.md

 # Notes
 - `Utils` Add functions that you use frequently
 - `@ensure_annotations` Decorator to ensure that the return value is of the same type
+- `@classmethod` only available for the class but not for the instance of class
+- `@staticmethod` donot requried any information of the instance. like in simple term donot require self argument
+- `git merge --squash <brnach name>`
+- `git rebase <branch name>`
 - `@property` This is for the hidden function and we can access the hidden function withour the paranthesis
 - `os.path.dirname` It will ignore the last filename and return the remaining path
 - `Pipeline` Pipeline is before the training.
 Callback is during the training that's why we haven't made any separate pipeline